 These waves move very quickly through deep ocean waters, often as fast as a jet airplane.
 It would be difficult to notice a tsunami far out in the ocean, though.
 Why?
 Although the wave is traveling rapidly, it does not begin to build in height until it reaches more shallow waters and starts to slow down.
 At sea, the tsunami usually only raises the ocean level by about 300 milimeters, or 1 foot.
 When the waves reach land, however, they have been known to grow to heights of 14 meters (46 feet).
 This change in height and appearance is called wave shoaling.
 Some are much taller than normal, reaching hundreds of meters, and these are called megatsunamis.

-Today, most scientists prefer to call these waves tsunamis rather than tidal waves, because these waves have nothing to do with the normal shifting of the tides.
-Scientists also try to predict when tsunamis will occur so that people can be warned through the media or by warning sirens.
-In places where tsunamis are common, people are generally well educated that when they see the drawback phase, they need to take immediate shelter on high ground on on the upper floors of nearby buildings.
+Scientists try to predict when tsunamis will occur so that people can be warned through the media or by warning sirens.
+In places where tsunamis are common, people are generally well educated about these events.
+When they see the drawback phase, they need to take immediate shelter on high ground or on the upper floors of nearby buildings.

 Landmark Tsunamis throughout History